rcarino/PollRly.io/README.md

 ## Prereqs/assumptions
 1. You're running on osx and have python3/pip3 already available
-2. localhost:5432 is open and you either don't have postgres, or it's got default
+2. localhost:5432 is open and you either don't have postgres, or it has default
    credentials: `user: postgres, no password`
 3. Nothing is running on localhost:5000